gitaar9/flow-DMAS/README.md

 # Introduction

 By using and adjusting the above mentioned orignial github repository we constructed a multi agent traffic simulation, using reinforcement learning.
-To use our hello world follow these steps:
+To install the project follow these steps:
 <ul>
   <li>git clone https://github.com/gitaar9/flow-DMAS.git</li>
   <li>git checkout thijs_improving_the_new_reward_function</li>